jaytavares/cinesense/README.md

   - 0x5D05C03F Vol. Up
   - 0x5D0540BF Vol. Down
   - 0x5D05807F Mute

+## Buy One
+If you're interested in having one made for you, I can do that for you!
+I make a few every 2-3 weeks.
+The cost is $49 and includes shipping to any U.S. address.
+[Click here to purchase](https://py.pl/19becI).

+### International shipping
+If you're not in the U.S., [contact me](https://github.com/jaytavares) for a shipping quote.
+Typically, shipping fees to most other countries will add $15 to the price.

 ## The Parts List
 You'll need a few parts: